Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Eye Movement Results

 \paragraph{\textbf{Answers to RQ1.}} This section described the gaze distribution on and off the text, with a distinction between sustained reading and hopping as well as its locality.

 \toc{During production, participants spent less than 39-56\% of the time looking at text, within which only 7-11\% was sustained reading.
-Probably during speech production, much of the participants' cognitive bandwidth was occupied by composing content, leaving little space for reading in parallel.
-It is known that high cognitive load is involved in retrieving content from memory, formulating intentions, and translating this linguistic representation into words during production \cite{beers2010adolescent}.
-We also found that participants spent about half of their gaze-on-text time following the cursor, even in the \plain{} condition where the text was not changing.
+Probably during speech production, much of the participants' cognitive bandwidth was occupied by composition, leaving little space for reading in parallel.
+It is known that high cognitive load is involved in retrieving content from memory, formulating intentions, and translating linguistic representation during production \cite{beers2010adolescent}.
+We also found that participants spent about half of their gaze-on-text time following the cursor (local gaze).
 When not following the cursor, their on-text gazes were mostly hopping around instead of performing sustained reading.
 While reading around the cursor allows for error-detection processes and facilitates word-level planning, distal reading ``may allow writers to compose texts with greater overall coherence in accordance with their rhetorical goals'' \cite{beers2010adolescent}. }

-During reviewing, participants likely focus on reading the text thoroughly for comprehension, leading to 68\% sustained reading.
+While reviewing, participants likely focus on reading the text thoroughly for comprehension, leading to 68\% sustained reading.
 This thorough reading is different from the short bursts of sustained reading performed during production for monitoring, error correction, and planning the next sentence.

-\subsection{\rr{RQ2: How do the interfaces affect participants' visual engagement with text?}}
+\subsection{RQ2: How do the interfaces affect participants' visual engagement with text?}

 In speech production, we performed Kruskal-Wallis tests comparing across five \interface{} conditions, for all the ratios including \ontext{} (p=0.883), \sustained{} (p=0.938) and \hopping{} (p=0.479) across \interface{} and found no significant difference.
 Kruskal-Wallis tests for the ratios of \distal{} \sustained{} (p=0.197), \distal{} \hopping{} (p=0.555), \local{} \sustained{} (p=0.332), and \local{} \hopping{} (p=0.479) also found no significant difference across five \interface{}.
 This said, we found no significant effect of \interface{} on their gaze engagement patterns with the text while speaking.
 In reviewing, we conducted Kruskal-Wallis tests comparing across five \interface{} conditions, for the ratios of \ontext{} (p=0.809) and \sustained{} (p=0.572).
 As normality was not violated, a one-way ANOVA test was performed for \hopping{} (p=0.164) comparing across \interface{}, with no significant effect found.
 Therefore, we also found no effect of \interface{} on their gaze engagement patterns with the text while reviewing.